kristinam123/DWIT/documentation.md

 ```

 ### First Run
-- **Windows:** Double-click `MesszelleApp.exe` (if available) for zero-setup.
+- **Windows:** Double-click `DWIT.exe` (if available) for zero-setup.
 - **Any OS:** `python app.py` (after activating your venv)

 ---

 ## Core Concepts & Architecture

-### What is MesszelleApp?
+### What is Droplet Wall Interaction Tool?
-MesszelleApp is a scientific tool for automating droplet experiments, image analysis, and experiment planning—built.
+Droplet Wall Interaction Tool (DWIT) is a scientific tool for automating droplet experiments, image analysis, and experiment planning—built.

 ### High-Level Architecture